 It makes the build serverless obscure, which also affects the risk.
 While “Security through obscurity” is often misconstrued as meaning “obscurity is bad for security”, obscurity often serves an important purpose as an added defense.
 Obscurity should not be your only means of security, but it certainly helps to delay attacks in many cases.
 In the SUNBURST attack, the attackers relied heavily on obscurity and being clandestine both in terms of network behavior and code.

 Making the build system or process require a manual step such as a multi-party sign-off or separate signing ceremony reduces the risk of new releases being sneaked out or keys being used without knowledge.
-In case Continuous deployment is used this is obviously not possible, but from a threat perspective, it is quite easy to argue that full Continuous Deployment most often requires the organisation to either have a very sophisticated development pipeline with regards to security control or to accept a risk that may be too big.
+In case Continuous deployment is used this is obviously not possible, but from a threat perspective, it is quite easy to argue that full Continuous Deployment most often requires the organization to either have a very sophisticated development pipeline with regards to security control or to accept a risk that may be too big.

 In the case of SUNBURST, it is likely that multiple manual intervention steps were in fact required and that this mitigation to some extent was in place.

-Mitigation 7: Use Privileged administration requirements to access the build server
+Mitigation 7: Use Privileged administration requirements to access the build server.

-This mitigation is connected to mitigation 3 and 4.
+This mitigation is connected to Mitigations 3 and 4.
 We typically don’t want project members to be able to access sensitive parts of a build server at all.
 In the case of an on-premise build server, we might not want them to be able to access the server at all unless a special circumstance happens.
 For those circumstances, as well as for general maintenance, we could introduce a privileged access strategy for the sensitive resource.
 We want to limit the actions that can be performed and monitor those actions.

 One such step could be to require specific accounts, devices, or virtual machines to access the environment, making it harder for an attacker to utilize an identity, developer machine, or just network access to perform the attack.